How To Make Homemade Meals Daily – The EASY Way

 • Cooking 2-Lbs of Dried Pintos

 Another example of planned leftovers is when I cooked a whole 2-lb bag of dried pinto beans at one time.
-My challenge was to see if I could remake those beans into different dishes to keep our palates from getting bored before the beans were all eaten.
+It helped get an inexpensive, delicious yet homemade meal on the table quickly.

 Large pot of cooked pinto beans served different ways.
 Serving homemade meals every day doesn't have to be hard or time consuming.
 There are lots of easy shortcuts.
 Come see! #TexasHomesteader

-Each night I’d take out a couple of cups at a time out of that one huge pot of leftover cooked beans.
-I’d season them differently for a completely different taste.
+The first night we enjoyed beans & cornbread for supper.
+Then each night I’d take out a couple of cups of cooked beans & season them differently for a completely different taste:

 Homemade BBQ sauce for BBQ beans.
 Serving homemade meals every day doesn't have to be hard or time consuming.
 There are lots of easy shortcuts.
 Come see! #TexasHomesteader